56 Different Types of Ants in Louisiana

 33. Black Carpenter Ant

-A common type of ant found throughout the state, Camponotus pennsylvanicus, also known as the black carpenter ant, is most often mistaken for a termite due to its large size and dark coloring.
+A common type of ant found throughout the state, Camponotus pennsylvanicus, also known as the black carpenter ant, is often mistaken for a termite due to its large size and dark coloring.
 What’s more, they are capable of infesting wood-based structures.

 34. Smaller Carpenters Ant